tankwyn/lorx/README.md

 * Orx is a very performant game engine written in C. It runs very fast and it's memory efficient.
 * Orx has many advanced features that are missing even in many established engines (e.g. multiple viewports, object aging).
 * Lorx has covered almost all of Orx's functionalities.
 * Lorx runs nearly as fast as native Orx.
-Lua won't slow you down since Orx has done most of the heavy work for you.
+Lua won't slow you down when Orx has done most of the heavy work for you.
 * Lorx is simple, you can get started in minutes if you are already familiar with Orx.

 ## Get started